sarieltutay/ClusterExplorer/README.md

 ## Additional Experiments
 This folder contains information about our attribute-selection optimization on both the explanation quality and running times.
 For running the experiments (located in [`ClusterExplorer/additional_experiments`](https://github.com/yourusername/ClusterExplorer/blob/main/additional_experiments)), you need to provide the folder of the pipelines result for [`P_ValueExperiment.py`](https://github.com/yourusername/ClusterExplorer/blob/main/additional_experiments/P_ValueExperiment.py).
 The results will be saved in [`ClusterExplorer/additional_experiments`]([https://github.com/yourusername/ClusterExplorer/blob/ma](https://github.com/yourusername/ClusterExplorer/blob/main/additional_experiments))

-    User Study - The exploration notebooks generated by either LINX and the baselines are located here.
-    In the given link you can find the exploratory sessions that were presented to each participant of the user study.
-The directory structure is as: <Dataset>/<Task>/<Baseline>.ipynb (the identity of the baseline was not disclosed to the participants).
-For the ChatGPT-based notebooks, we also provide the prompt and raw output.
-    Convergence Test - The convergence and running times of our CDRL engine located here.